salesforce/rules_spring/README.md

 The Salesforce *springboot* rule can be found, along with documentation, in this location:
 - [springboot](springboot): a Bazel extension to build and package Spring Boot applications

-:fire: this Git repository was renamed from *bazel-springboot-rule* to *rules_spring* on March 17, 2021.
-This was done to comply with required Bazel naming conventions for external rules.

 ### Support and Ongoing Development

 This rule was developed and is supported by Salesforce.